Salah-El01/access-to-drinking-water-sdg6/part-1-understanding-the-data/assets/README.md

   Income-group comparison of drinking-water service-level shares, highlighting the income gradient in access.

 - **05_key_findings_summary_table.png**
-  Summary table of the main findings from Part 1, including the urban–rural gap, income-group gradient, and validation checks.
+  Summary table of the main findings from Part 1, including urban–rural disparities, the income gradient, and validation checks.

 ## Notes